Week-long residential events for young mathematicians

 Summer Schools in 2019

-Four summer schools will take place, from mid July to mid August 2019.
+Four summer schools took place, from mid July to mid August 2019.

 How are students selected?